 The first few days of employment can be critical in creating a positive employer brand image.
 Your company can make the onboarding process smooth and engaging.
 Providing all the necessary help and tools to excel in their task ensures that employees feel confident and part of the organisation.
 That way, the new hires can be excited about their roles and share only positive information about the organisation, creating a great image.

 6. Provide learning opportunities

 One of the main reasons people leave their jobs is that they're bored with doing the same tasks every day.
-If you give your employees a chance to learn new things and develop skills, they develop new skills, allowing them to challenge themselves with new tasks, avoiding boredom.
+If you give your employees a chance to learn new things and develop skills, they develop new skills, allowing them to challenge themselves with new tasks, and avoid boredom.
 The more the employees gain and develop skills, the more valuable they become to your organisation.
 So, offer learning and development opportunities to reduce the rate of turnover, thus creating a positive brand image.

 7. Promote diversity and inclusion

-8. Monitor the employer brand
+8. Monitor the employer's brand

 Once you've developed an employer brand, you can create a metric tracking list.
 The metrics depend on your business needs and objectives.
 Some examples include referral rates and employee satisfaction.
 You can use these to track the employer's branding to know when and whether it needs improvement.

 9. Use rich media

 When introducing or promoting a product into the market, most companies use more than one channel to communicate the message.
 You can implement the same policy using videos, slide shows, blogs, photos and other communication channels to promote your employer brand.
 Be sure to use quality videos and photos showcasing beautiful workplaces and events.
 You must plan for the marketing costs at the beginning of the year to have a ready and available budget.